cucapra/pollen/slow_odgi/README.md

 P 1+,2+,3+
 L ...
 ```
-That is, "runs" of `N` are swapped out for single instances of `N`.
+That is, "runs" of `N` have been swapped out for single instances of `N`.
 Observe that this is entirely intra-segment; we did not treat the end of S2 and the beginning of S3 as a contiguous "run".

 #### `degree`